BilaliSaleyInusah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-1-who_am_i is used to print the current username 2-groups is used to prints the groups the current user belongs 3-new_owner is used to change the user of hello file to betty
+1-who_am_i is used to print the current username 2-groups is used to prints the groups the current user belongs 3-new_owner is used to change the user of hello file to betty 4-empty is used to an empty file call hello